kberns/komodo-comment-storage/README.md

-# komodo-comment-toggler
+# komodo-comment-storage - AJAX comment driver
-Store comments in SQL database and Toggle inside komodo editor
+Store comments in SQL database and Toggle inside komodo editor using PHP and komodo js macro.

+Installing
-Install by loading the js script in komodo macro
+1. loading the js script in komodo macro

-put the php files into your webserver directory of your choice then configure config.inc.php to match your sql login information
+2. Put the php files into your webserver directory of your choice
+3. configure config.inc.php to match your sql login information

 now run the macro.